daisugiland/daisugi/STYLE_GUIDE.md

   * Files whose exports multiple things, the file name should be kept short, meaningful and easily understandable to others.
   * Avoid index as file name.
     > ✔️  It does not reflect the content of the file.

     > ✔️  The file can`t live outside of the folder, because breaks the chain between folder name + file name.

     > ✔️  NodeJS has special treatment for index file, but other engines like Deno not.

+### Variables

-1.  `Variables`: CamelCase for variables.
+  * CamelCase for variables.

     ❌  Bad

     ```javascript
     const firstname = 'Benadryl';